 Family and Children's Medicaid helps with medical bills such as doctor fees, prescription drugs, and hospital charges.
 The following may be eligible, depending on the amount of monthly income and resources available to the individual/family, and the amount of medical expenses incurred:

 Medicaid for Pregnant Women (MPW) coverage is limited to services or treatment for conditions that affect the pregnancy.
-Medical verification of pregnancy is required.
-If a pregnant woman is covered by Medicaid, her newborn child is automatically eligible for Medicaid up to age 1.
+If a pregnant woman is covered by Medicaid, her newborn child is automatically eligible for Medicaid up to age one.

 Baby Love, Medicaid's maternity and child services program, provides formal case management services to eligible women during and after pregnancy and intervention as early in pregnancy as possible to promote healthy pregnancy and positive birth outcomes.